daleao/sdv/Harmonics/README.md

 #### Triad Chords

 A 3-note chord is called a **Triad**.
 A Triad always contains 6 intervals.
 There are many possible Triad combinations, but only one that avoids dissonances: the [Tertian](https://en.wikipedia.org/wiki/Tertian).
 A Tertian chord is formed by stacking sequential Third intervals.
 Notice that the Third of a Third is simply a Fifth (look at the wheel above to convince yourself of this).
-This means that a Tertian Triad is actually the configration `I->III->V`.
+This means that a Tertian Triad is actually the configuration `I->III->V`.
 The Ruby Tertian Triad is shown below.

 Notice also that, due to the cyclic nature of the scale, the `I->III->V` configuration is equivalent to a "shifted" `I->IV->VI`.
 Take for instance the example of `Em->Rb->Am`, which is a `I->IV->VI` configuration; if we shift all notes one position to the left, then the chord becomes `Rb->Am->Em`, which is a `I->III->V` configuration.
 The shifting around of notes is known as [Transposition](https://en.wikipedia.org/wiki/Transposition_(music)).
 This does not change the chord, but allows us to see it from a different perspective.